House of Medici: 15th century (1400s)

+In 1433, the Albizzi managed to have Cosimo exiled.

+The next year, however, in 1434, a pro-Medici Signoria (civic government), led by Tommaso Soderini, Oddo Altoviti, and Lucca Pitti, was elected and Cosimo returned.
+The Medici became the city's leading family, a position they would hold for the next three centuries.
+Florence remained a republic until 1537, traditionally marking the end of the High Renaissance in Florence, but the instruments of republican government were firmly under the control of the Medici and their allies, save during intervals after 1494 and 1527.
+Cosimo and Lorenzo rarely held official posts but were the unquestioned leaders.

 Three successive generations of the Medici—Cosimo, Piero, and Lorenzo—ruled over Florence through the greater part of the 15th century.
 They clearly dominated Florentine representative government without abolishing it altogether.
 These three members of the Medici family had great skills in the management of so "restive and independent a city" as Florence.
 When Lorenzo died in 1492, however, his son Piero proved quite incapable of responding successfully to challenges caused by the French invasion of Italy in 1492, and within two years, he and his supporters were forced into exile and replaced with a republican government.

-Piero de' Medici (1416–1469), Cosimo's son, was only in power for five years (1464–1469).
+Piero de' Medici (1416–1469), Cosimo's son, was in power for five years (1464–69).
 He was called "Piero the Gouty" because of the gout that pained his foot and led to his death.
 Unlike his father, Piero had little interest in the arts.
-Due to his illness, he mostly stayed at home bedridden, and therefore did little to further the Medici control of Florence while in power.
-As such, Medici rule stagnated until the next generation, when Piero's son Lorenzo took over.
+Due to his illness, he often stayed at home bedridden.